atonella/Battle_Drones/doc/Vectrocopters.md

-# Battle Drones
+# Vectrocopters

 ## Principle
-Battle Drones is a top down perspective game, where the player controles a drone and has to shoot down other drones.
+Vectrocopters is a top down perspective game, where the player controles a vectrocopter and has to shoot down other vectrocopters.
-Each drone is equipped with a canon.
+Each vectrocopter is equipped with a canon.
 Randomly spawned power-ups can be collected to make the game more intersting and diverse.